JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 The animation is made by looping through a series of plots and saving the resulting files, then using FFmpeg command-line code to turn them into an animated gif.

-The plots are very similar to the Seeding Diagram plot highlighted in the previous notebook, with the $t=0$ LGR plot from Plot 3 superimposed underneath.
+The plots are very similar to the Seeding Diagram plot in [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md), with the $t=0$ LGR plot from Plot 3 superimposed underneath.

 All plots use the same Plot 3 vorticity setup.